davcri/Pushup-app/README.md

 # Pushup app
 ![Pushup-app Main Window screenshot](https://github.com/davcri/Push-up-app/blob/master/Screenshots/Pushup-app%20-%20Main%20Window%20Screenshot.png "Pushup-app MainWindow screenshot")

-Stores your progresses in physicals exercises, like pushups, on a local database.
+This application stores your progresses in physicals exercises, like pushups, on a local database.

+Any help, pull-request or question about this application is welcome :smile:

 * __Target Platform__ : PC, actually Pushup-app has been tested only on Linux, but it should be portable.

 # Run the application
+First check your requirements !
+If all libraries are installed on your system then :
 1. Download the [source code](https://github.com/davcri/Push-up-app/archive/master.zip).
 2. Extract the archive.
 3. Open the terminal and run